CHRISTMAS IN NEW YORK //YOUR ULTIMATE GUIDE TO A MAGICAL VISIT

 I’m completely obsessed with the wooden escalators at Macy’s Department Store in NYC

 We love exploring Central Park in the winter time.
 You can literally spend half a day here.
 There are fantastic views of the NYC skyline.
 We ice skated here at Wollman Rink last year and had a blast.
 We pre purchased our tickets to avoid standing in two lines when you get there.
-While it may seem romantic to take a horse carriage ride here, we much prefer the more humane pedicab tours.
+While it may seem romantic to take a horse carriage ride here, we prefer the more humane pedicab tours.
 You can pre book these.
 They take you to all the main sights and will even take your photos along the way!
 Keep in mind most pedicab tours only hold 2-3 people.
-My favorites are Go Hybrid NYC (ask for Prince) and Central Park Attractions.

 We had so much fun ice skating at Wollman Rink in Central Park